Sukhjit1995/Pizza-Sales-Dashboard-PowerBI/README.md

 🍕 **Pizza Sales Dashboard – SQL & Power BI Project**

-This project analyses a full year of pizza sales data using **SQL and Power BI** to uncover business performance trends, identify key revenue drivers, and build a clear set of decision-ready insights.
+This project analyses a full year of pizza sales data using **SQL and Power BI** to uncover business performance trends, identify key revenue drivers, and build a clear set of decision ready insights.

-The aim of the project was to design an end-to-end data analytics workflow from importing raw CSV files, transforming data in SQL Server, calculating KPIs through SQL queries, and finally visualising the insights in an interactive Power BI dashboard.
+The aim of the project was to design an end-to-end data analytics workflow from importing raw CSV files, transforming data in SQL Server, calculating queries through SQL, and finally visualising the insights in an interactive Power BI dashboard.

 🔍 Project Objectives